-We intend to apply to have our ordinary shares listed on under the symbol "SMWB".
+Our ordinary shares have been approved for listing on the NYSE under the symbol "SMWB".

 Shares eligible for future sale

 Prior to this offering, there has been no market for our ordinary shares.
 Future sales of substantial amounts of our ordinary shares in the public market could adversely affect market prices prevailing from time to time.
 Furthermore, because only a limited number of ordinary shares will be available for sale shortly after this offering due to existing contractual and legal restrictions on resale as described below, there may be sales of substantial amounts of our ordinary shares in the public market after such restrictions lapse.
 This may adversely affect the prevailing market price of our ordinary shares and our ability to raise equity capital in the future.